 Readmission to the Professional Program.
-Students who have not been in continuous enrollment must file a petition requesting readmittance to the Professional Nursing Program and must provide the following documents:
+Students who have not been in continuous enrollment must file a petition requesting readmittance to the professional program and must provide the following documents:

-1. proof of current enrollment or readmission to ASU and the College of Nursing,

-- 2. transcripts from all colleges attended, and - 3. all other admission requirements as outlined under "Admission," page 434.
+- 1. proof of current enrollment or readmission to ASU and the College of Nursing; - 2. transcripts from all colleges attended; and - 3. all other admission requirements as outlined under "Admission," page 447.

 Arizona State Board of Nursing Requirement.
 To be eligible to write the National Council Licensure Examination for Registered Nurses (NCLEX-RN), a student must have a high school diploma or GED certificate as well as proof of graduation from an accredited nursing program.
-Applicants are advised that a history of a felony must be reported to the Arizona State Board of Nursing and may influence licensure eligibility.
+Arizona State law prohibits an individual convicted of a felony from applying for nursing licensure or certification until five years after the date of absolute discharge of sentence.

 College Health Requirements.
-Students enrolled in the Professional Nursing Program are responsible for fulfilling the requirements of the health policies of the College of Nursing.
-The student is responsible for providing proof to the College of Nursing Student Services Office of having met these requirements before enrollment in the Professional Nursing Program.
+Students enrolled in the professional program are responsible for fulfilling the requirements of the health policies of the College of Nursing.
+The student is responsible for providing proof to the College of Nursing Student Services Office of having met these requirements before enrollment in the professional program.
 These health policies include the following requirements:

-- 1. completed College of Nursing Health History Inventory and Record of Physical Examination; - 2. proof of measles (rubeola), mumps, and rubella immunization (MMR); - 3. proof of annual tuberculosis screening; - 4. completed series of Hepatitis B vaccine; - 5. current American Heart Association Level C CPR Certification: - 6. proof of tetanus, diphtheria immunization (TD); - 7. proof of Varicella (chicken pox) immunization; - 8. proof of negative drug screen; and - 9. annual flu vaccine is recommended.
+- 1. proof of measles (rubeola), mumps, and rubella immunization (MMR); - 2. proof of annual tuberculosis screening; - 3. completed series of Hepatitis B vaccine; - current American Heart Association Level C CPR Certification: - 5. proof of tetanus, diphtheria immunization (TD); - 6. proof of Varicella (chicken pox) immunization; - 7. proof of negative drug screen; - 8. annual flu vaccine is recommended; and - 9. other health information as needed.

-A Nursing student may not participate in any clinical experience without meeting these requirements.
+A nursing student may not participate in any clinical experience without meeting these requirements.

 Essential Functions.
-Students admitted to the Professional Nursing Program will be expected to meet the Essential Functional Abilities of the Undergraduate Nursing Student.
+Students admitted to the professional program are expected to meet the Essential Functional Abilities of the Undergraduate Nursing Student.
 Essential functions for this program include gathering data through the senses (hearing, seeing, etc.), synthesizing information from a variety of sources, making decisions regarding patient care, and performing necessary physical and mental activities to ensure safe care.
 For complete details, contact an advisor in the Student Services Office at NUR 108 or call 480/965-2987.

 ASU Health Requirements.
-See "Undergraduate Admission," page 60.
+See "Undergraduate Admission," page 62.